You are pregnant! Wonderful news, congratulations! But are you asking yourself: “Should I exercise during pregnancy?”

 Now you suffer from nausea, your hormones went crazy and you gained weight, which is not so wonderful.
 Together with other symptoms, your body starts changing and you may desperately wonder: “will I ever have my pre-pregnancy body back?
-Should I work out?
+Should I exercise during pregnancy?
 I might hurt my baby if I do.”

-Let me tell you something: Working Out is the right thing to do, and it will make both you and the baby happy and grateful!
+Let me tell you something: exercise during pregnancy is the right thing to do, and it will make both you and the baby happy and grateful!

 If you were active before pregnancy the best thing you can do is to continue being active.
 Of course, you will be gradually slowing down as the pregnancy progresses; and if you have never been active, you can start with some light activity like yoga, swimming and walking.